Delaware

 Statement in Support of House Bill 401

-DHAA remains committed to working with lawmakers, regulators, stakeholders, consumers, and business owners to support responsible hemp policy that protects Delawareans and preserves small businesses across the state.
+DHAA remains committed to working with lawmakers, regulators, stakeholders, consumers, and business owners to support responsible hemp policy that protects Delawareans and keeps compliant businesses operating.

 Media Contact